 Being overweight also seems to trigger HS.
 The more overweight you are, the higher your risk of developing HS and of having severe HS.

 What triggers HS for one person may not trigger it for another.

 Gender: Females get HS more often than males.
 It’s still not clear why this happens.

 Hormones may play a role.
-This could explain why HS can flare before menstruation.
+This could explain why HS can flare before you get your period.
 It would also help explain why HS can be less severe during pregnancy and after menopause begins.

 Age: Most people develop HS between puberty and before 40 years of age.
 It’s very rare for HS to begin before puberty.

-Psoriasis: If you have psoriasis, a condition that develops when skin cells grow too quickly, you have a higher risk of developing HS.
+Psoriasis: If you have psoriasis, a condition that causes scaly patches on the skin, you have a higher risk of developing HS.